aeturrell/coding-for-economists/code-preliminaries.md

 (code-preliminaries)=
 # Preliminaries

 Congratulations on starting your coding for economics journey!
 In this chapter, we're going to help you install or access the tools you need.
-This chapter is unlikely to be as fun as subsequent ones, but we recommend you read and follow it because it's key to being able to run cod
+This chapter is unlikely to be as fun as subsequent ones, but we recommend you read and follow it because it's key to being able to run code.
 First, we're going to give you some background on key concepts for coding.
 Then, we'll give you an option to either follow instructions to start coding on your own computer or use a popular online cloud service for coding.
+Either way, by the end of this chapter, you will be running code!

 ## Choice of programming language for the book